real1510/coinbin/README.md

 Changes:

-- Remove Wallet function and LocalBitcoins link.
+- Remove wallet function and LocalBitcoins link.
 - Use blockchain.info to load unspent transactions and to push transactions.
+- Remove fee calculator.